 UNIVERSITY OF WISCONSIN River Falls

+Living on campus provides you with the unique experience of learning more about yourself, how to live with others, and an opportunity to develop your interpersonal skills.
 Sharing a residence hall room is a new experience and transition for many students.
-If this is the first time you will be sharing a room no larger than 11 feet by 13 feet, it doesn't matter if the person you are sharing the room with is your friend or a complete stranger.
-All roommate relationships take effort in working to establish clear expectations, discuss issues if they arise, and be open to compromise.
+When sharing a room, it does not matter if the person is your close friend or someone new to you.
+All roommate/suitemate relationships take cooperation in working to establish clear and reasonable expectations, discuss issues as they arise, and be open to compromise.

 Cooperation is an understanding that you and your roommate/suitemates will work together towards a mutually satisfactory result and not a win-lose based outcome.
 Frequent, open, and honest communication is key, and if this is established early on, you will make the most of the good times and be better prepared to work through the more challenging moments.